Trading Off Privacy, Utility and Efficiency in Federated Learning: Introduction

 Our contributions are as follows: \begin{itemize} \item We propose a unified FL framework (see \pref{sec: applications}) for HFL and VFL.
 The unified FL framework provides a conceptual view of the relationship between privacy leakage, utility loss, and efficiency reduction through the lens of the protector and the adversary.
-Our No-Free-Lunch theorem is formulated based on this framework, and thus it applies to both HFL and VFL. \item We provide a No-Free-Lunch theorem (\textbf{Theorem \ref{thm: utility-privacy-efficiency Trade-off_JSD_mt}}) for federated learning, which states that it is unrealistic to expect a FL algorithm to achieve exceptional privacy, utility, and efficiency simultaneously in certain scenarios.
-The NFL quantifies the trade-off between privacy leakage (Def. \ref{defi: average_privacy_JSD}), utility loss (Def. \ref{defi: utility_loss}) and efficiency reduction (Def. \ref{defi: efficiency_reduction}).
+Our No-Free-Lunch theorem is formulated based on this framework, and thus it applies to both HFL and VFL. \item We provide a No-Free-Lunch theorem (\textbf{Theorem \ref{thm: utility-privacy-efficiency Trade-off_JSD_mt}}) for federated learning, which quantifies the trade-off between privacy leakage (Def. \ref{defi: average_privacy_JSD}), utility loss (Def. \ref{defi: utility_loss}) and efficiency reduction (Def. \ref{defi: efficiency_reduction}).
 This quantification indicates that the weighted summation of the privacy leakage, utility loss, and efficiency reduction is greater than a problem-dependent non-zero constant.
-It characterizes the amount of utility and efficiency that are inevitable to lose to protect the privacy and raises the intriguing prospect of the NFL theorem concerning Bayesian inference attack in federated learning. \item We apply the NFL theorem to analyze the trade-off for widely-adopted protection mechanisms including \textit{Randomization}, \textit{Homomorphic Encryption}, \textit{Secret Sharing} and \textit{Compression}.
-The trade-off is characterized by the dominant protection parameters.
-For example, the variance of the added noise for the randomization mechanism, and the compression probability for the compression mechanism.
-This technique facilitates the quantification of various protection mechanisms, and therefore, allows the selection of protection parameters to adapt to specific requirements. \end{itemize}
+It characterizes the amount of utility and efficiency that is inevitable to lose in the case that the privacy leakage budget is unduly low. \item We apply the NFL theorem to analyze trade-offs between privacy leakage, utility loss, and efficiency reduction for widely-adopted protection mechanisms, including \textit{Randomization}, \textit{Homomorphic Encryption}, \textit{Secret Sharing} and \textit{Compression}.
+The trade-off is characterized via the lower bounds derived for privacy leakage, utility loss, and efficiency reduction. \end{itemize}